ansible/ansible/docs/docsite/rst/user_guide/become.rst

     - win_whoami:
       become: yes

-Under the ``GROUP INFORMATION`` section, the ``Mandatory Label`` entry determines whether the user has Administrative rights.
-Here are the labels that can be returned and what they mean:
+Under the ``label`` key, the ``account_name`` entry determines whether the user has Administrative rights.
+Here are the labels that can be returned and what they represent:

 * ``Medium``: Ansible failed to get an elevated token and ran under a limited token.
 Only a subset of the privileges assigned to user are available during